 If the results of technical or score monitoring show that our requirements for monitoring are not met for a certain subset of measures, all measures in that subset from the quarter that the results relate to will be put on a pathway to compliance.
-Measures from previous quarters will not be affected.
+Measures from previous or future quarters will not be affected.

 7. When will Ofgem E-Serve make a decision about which measures are affected by the pathways to compliance?

 Suppliers conduct technical and score monitoring on a quarterly basis and submit the results of at the end of the month following a quarter.
-We will analyse these results and inform suppliers if any measures are affected by pathways within the month after the monitoring results are submitted.
+We analyse these results and inform suppliers if any measures are affected by pathways within the month after the monitoring results are submitted.